 Some companies suggest you check for the presence of a built-in app to confirm support either way.
-Compatible Sony sets (opens in new tab) can be identified by the presence of the “TV Control with Smart Speakers” or “TV Control Setup with Amazon Alexa” apps, while Philips owners should look for the Amazon Alexa client app (opens in new tab) on their home screen.
+Compatible Sony sets (opens in new tab) can be identified by the presence of the “TV Control with Smart Speakers” or “TV Control Setup with Amazon Alexa” apps.
+At the same time, Philips owners should look for the Amazon Alexa client app (opens in new tab) on their home screen.

 How to add Alexa to a non-compatible TV

 The Amazon Fire Stick can turn even old ‘dumb’ TVs into smart ones, as long as they have an available HDMI port.
-And if you buy one of the more recent Fire TV Sticks with Alexa built in (opens in new tab) — or even better, the $120 Fire (opens in new tab)TV Cube (opens in new tab) — then you’ll be able to control your TV with Alexa even if you don’t have any smart speakers within earshot.
+And if you buy one of the more recent Fire TV Sticks with Alexa built-in (opens in new tab) — or even better, the $120 Fire (opens in new tab)TV Cube (opens in new tab) — then you’ll be able to control your TV with Alexa even if you don’t have one of the best smart speakers within earshot.

 How can I control my TV with Alexa?